 Lease?
 NO Grant related?
 NO Public Works?
 NO

-Grant related: NO

 Fiscal Impact Budget Account

 Neutral \$ #

 Select \$ #

 Select \$ #

 Select \$ #

-Approvals Council Notification 15
+Approvals Council Notification s

 Dept Head BLACK, TIRRELL Study Session\Other Urban Experience 5/8/23

-Division Director MACDONALD, STEVEN Council Sponsor Cms Bingle and Cathcart
+Division Directo MACDONALD, STEVEN Council Sponsor Cms Bingle and Cathcart

 Finance ORLOB, KIMBERLY Distribution List

 Legal HARRINGTON, tstripes@spokanecity.org

 MARGARET

 For the Mayor PERKINS, JOHNNIE sgardner@spokanecity.org

-Additional Appr Additional Approvals jrichman@spokanecity.org
+Additional App provals jrichman@spokanecity.org

-Purchasing smacdonald@spokanecity.org
+Purchasing smacdonald@spokanecity. org

-jchurchill@spokanecity.org
+jchurchill@spokanecity.org 5

 rbenzie@spokanecity.org

-publicworksaccounting@spokanecity.org
+publicworksaccounting@s ookanecity.org

-Committee Agenda Sheet

-Urban Experience - May 8, 2023
+Committee Agenda Sheet Urban Experience - May 8, 2023

 Submitting Department Planning and Economic Development Contact Name & Phone Teri Stripes Contact Email tstripes@spokanecity.org Council Sponsor(s) District CMs Cathcart & Bingle Select Agenda Item Type Consent Discussion Time Requested: Agenda Item Name Beacon Hill Development Agreement Amendment #2 Summary (Background) At the December 12, 2016, pursuant to Resolution 2018-0097 Council approved Amendment #1 to the Beacon Hill Development Agreement, which extended the current term to September 13, 2023.
 As that date is approaching the developer has proposed a three-year time extension.
 Amendment #2 will extend the term to September 13, 2026.
 Proposed Council Action & Date Approval of the 2 nd Amendment of the Development Agreement, with Beacon Hill Opportunity Zone, LLC., Howard Capital Group, LLC., and Beacon Hill Spokane extending the term to September 13, 2026.
-Fiscal Impact: Total Cost: Approved in current year budg et?
-Yes 🔲 No 📕 N/A Funding Source One-tine Specify funding source: me 🔲 Recurring Expense Occurrence 🔲 One-ti me 🔲 Recurring Other budget impacts: (revenu e generating, match requirements, etc.) Operations Impacts What impacts would the proposal have on historically excluded communities? of Spokane includes 12,599 of Spokane's most economically distressed ne of the highest rates of poverty.
-This Neighborhood and resider nts have been negatively impacted by the current Housing Crisis.
-The Beacon Hill Development once completed, will add a significant number of housing units affordable to many different income levels.
-How will data be collected, analyzed, and reported concerning the effect of the program/policy by racial, ethnic, gender identity, national origin, income level, disability, sexual orientation, or other existing disparities?
-Not Applicable How will data be collected regarding the effectiveness of this program, policy or product to ensure it is the right solution?
+Fiscal Impact: Total Cost: Approved in current year budg Funding Source One-tile Specify funding source: Expense Occurrence One-ti me 🔲 Recurring e generating, match requirements, etc.) Operations Impacts what impacts would the propo What impacts would the proposal have on historically excluded communities?
+The NE Hillyard Neighborhood of Spokane includes 12,599 of Spokane's most economically distressed residents, who suffer from some of the highest rates of poverty. , , · residents, who suffer from som · · · · · · · · · · · · · · · · · · · residents, who suffer from som This Neighborhood and resider ne of the highest rates of poverty.
+Into have been negatively impacted by the current Housing Crisis.
+Incompleted, will add a significant number of housing units residents, who suffer from som This Neighborhood and resider The Beacon Hill Development of affordable to many different in How will data be collected, and ne of the highest rates of poverty.
+Into have been negatively impacted by the current Housing Crisis.
+Incompleted, will add a significant number of housing units residents, who suffer from som This Neighborhood and residen The Beacon Hill Development of affordable to many different in How will data be collected, and racial, ethnic, gender identity, if nts have been negatively impacted by the current Housing Crisis.
+Once completed, will add a significant number of housing units acome levels.
+Once divided, and reported concerning the effect of the program/policy by